 app=<release-name>-network-coststo locate the pods.
 If the app has a blank release name this issue may happen.

-Resource usage is a function of unique src and dest IP/port combinations.
-Most deployments use a small fraction of a CPU and it is also ok to have this pod CPU throttled.
-Throttling should increase parse times but should not have other impact.
-The following Prometheus metrics are available in v15.3 for determining scale and the impact of throttling:
+- Resource usage is a function of unique src and dest IP/port combinations.
+Most deployments use a small fraction of a CPU and it is also ok to have this Pod CPU throttled.
+Throttling should increase parse times but should not have other impacts.
+The following Prometheus metrics are available in v15.3 for determining the scale and the impact of throttling:

 - Today this feature is supported on Unix-based images with conntrack